 Nurse practitioners receive master’s degrees and can pursue a doctorate of nursing practice, which focuses on clinical aspects of nursing rather than academic research.
-Their advanced level of education and training can be in such specialty areas as family health, gerontology, pediatrics, mental health, and many others.
+Their advanced level of education and training can be in such specialty areas as family health, gerontology, pediatrics, mental health and others.

-Ford eventually served as found dean of the University of Rochester School of Nursing.
-During her administrative leadership, she integrated nursing education, practice, and research, making the school a leader in the nurse practitioner movement.
-She was inducted into the Colorado Women’s Hall of Fame this year and the National Women’s Hall of Fame in 2011.
-Today she lives in Florida with her husband and she still speaks at conferences.
+Ford eventually served as founding dean of the University of Rochester School of Nursing.
+During her administrative leadership, she integrated nursing education, practice and research, making the school a leader in the nurse practitioner movement.
+Today she lives in Florida with her husband.

 These days nurse practitioners play an integral role in delivering health care to millions of Americans.
 And they are poised to play an even greater role under the country’s new health care model, providing services to some of the 50 million uninsured Americans and easing the shortage of primary care physicians.